-Background: It is uncertain whether Vitamin D can reduce respiratory infection.
+Background: It is uncertain whether vitamin D can reduce respiratory infection.

-Objective: To determine if vitamin D supplementation reduces influenza and other upper viral respiratory tract infections.
+Objective: To determine whether vitamin D supplementation reduces influenza and other upper viral respiratory tract infections.

-Methods: 1,300 healthy children and adolescents between the ages of 3 and 17 years were randomized to vitamin D (14,000U weekly) or placebo for eight months in Vietnam.
-The primary outcome was reverse transcriptase (RT) -PCR confirmed influenza infection and the co-primary outcome was multiplex PCR confirmed non-influenza respiratory viruses.
-Participants, care givers, and those assessing outcomes were blinded to group assignment.
+Methods: A total of 1300 healthy children and adolescents between the ages of 3 and 17 years were randomized to vitamin D (14 000 U weekly) or placebo for 8 months in Vietnam.
+The primary outcome was reverse transcriptase (RT)-PCRconfirmed influenza infection, and the coprimary outcome was multiplex PCR-confirmed non-influenza respiratory viruses.
+Participants, caregivers, and those assessing outcomes were blinded to group assignment.

-Results: 650 children and adolescents were randomly assigned to vitamin D and 650 to placebo.
-The mean baseline serum 25-hydroxyvitamin D levels were 65.7 nmol/L and 65.2 nmol/L in the intervention and placebo groups respectively, with an increase to 91.8 nmol/L in the vitamin D group and no increase, 64.5 nmol/L, in the placebo group.
-All 1,300 participants randomized contributed to the analysis.
-We observed RT-PCR confirmed influenza A or B occurred in 50 children (7.7%) in the vitamin D group and in 43 (6.6%) in the placebo group (hazard ratio [HR] 1.18, 95%CI 0.79 to 1.78).
-RT-PCR confirmed noninfluenza respiratory virus infection occurred in 146 (22.5%) in the vitamin D group and in 185 (28.5%) in the placebo group (hazard ratio [HR] 0.76, 95% CI 0.61 to 0.94).
-When considering all respiratory viruses, including influenza, the effect of vitamin D in reducing infection was significant, HR 0.81, 95% CI 0.66 to 0.99.
+Results: A total of 650 children and adolescents were randomly assigned to vitamin D and 650 to placebo.
+The mean baseline serum 25-hydroxyvitamin D levels were 65.7 nmol/L and 65.2 nmol/L in the intervention and placebo groups, respectively, with an increase to 91.8 nmol/L in the vitamin D group and no increase, 64.5 nmol/L, in the placebo group.
+All 1300 participants randomized contributed to the analysis.
+We observed RT-PCR-confirmed influenza A or B occurred in 50 children (7.7%) in the vitamin D group and in 43 (6.6%) in the placebo group (hazard ratio [HR]: 1.18, 95% CI: 0.79-1.78).
+RT-PCR-confirmed non-influenza respiratory virus infection occurred in 146 (22.5%) in the vitamin D group and in 185 (28.5%) in the placebo group (hazard ratio [HR]: 0.76, 95% CI: 0.61-0.94).
+When considering all respiratory viruses, including influenza, the effect of vitamin D in reducing infection was significant, HR: 0.81, 95% CI: 0.66-0.99.